Data model

 tenant → a PutFS deployment (maps to a ZFS pool or data root)

-└── dataset → first path segment (maps to S3 bucket, ZFS dataset)
+└── dataset → first path segment (maps to a ZFS dataset, or "bucket" by convention)

 └── object → everything after (just a file)